1c7/Youtube-Auto-Subtitle-Download/readme.md

 if someone interested to keep this little script alive.
 please let me know, email me at `guokrfans#gmail.com` (replace # with @)
-or open a Github issue, or maybe just send me a Pull Request fix issue.
+or open a Github issue, or maybe just send me a Pull Request to fix bug(if you don't want to take over this but still want to fix it)

 you need to fork this repo. and I am gonna write your repo URL in README.md.
 so people know they should click to visit your repo.